Bahar Mazara: Demography

-As of 2011, Bahar Mazara has a total number of 260 houses and population of 1165 of which 610 include are males while 555 are females according to the report published by Census India in 2011.
+As of 2011, Bahar Mazara has a total number of 260 houses and a population of 1165 of which 610 include are males while 555 are females according to the report published by Census India in 2011.
 The literacy rate of Bahar Mazara is 81.35%, higher than the state average of 75.84%.
 The population of children under the age of 6 years is 130 which is 11.16% of total population of Bahar Mazara, and child sex ratio is approximately 831 as compared to Punjab state average of 846.

 Most of the people are from Schedule Caste which constitutes 58.63% of total population in Bahar Mazara.
 The town does not have any Schedule Tribe population so far.

 As per the report published by Census India in 2011, 358 people were engaged in work activities out of the total population of Bahar Mazara which includes 348 males and 10 females.
 According to census survey report 2011, 100% workers describe their work as main work and 0% workers are involved in Marginal activity providing livelihood for less than 6 months.